Marcie Moriarity employed by the BC SPCA

 Veterinary reports or forms submitted as evidence by the BC SPCA for court proceedings are typically considered independent expert opinions and frequently play a pivotal role in the outcomes of trials and tribunal hearings.
 The impartiality of these reports is crucial for fair legal processes.

 Recent testimony from a BC SPCA-hired veterinarian, Dr. Gilliland, in a provincial court trial, reportedly revealed the extent of this alleged interference.
-Dr. Gilliland, who was hired to examine and seize a miniature pony from its owner, testified that she "spoke with Marcie Moriaty who is the SPCA Prevention and Enforcement Officer […] discussed my professional opinion and findings with her and she agreed […] that I was to proceed."
-The Court further heard that Dr. Gilliland also discussed the specific wording on the veterinarian Critical Distress Assessment Form with Ms. Moriarty before its completion and submission.
+Dr. Gilliland, who was hired to examine and seize a miniature pony from the two treating veterinarians and its owner, testified to the Court:

 Marcie Moriarity as a lawyer with the BC SPCA since 2005 would know the wording that the Judge would rely on to make a finding against an animal guardian or pet owner.
 These forms and reports are critical to making a determination of guilt or innocence by the Courts and animal appeal Tribunal.